Si-Yuan-LIU/Si-Yuan-LIU.github.io/_pages/about.md

   - /about.html
 ---

-Siyuan Liu is a Wallenberg-NTU Presidential Principal Researcher (Forskare) at the [Division of Decision and Control Systems](https://www.kth.se/is/dcs/division-of-decision-and-control-systems-1.788078) in the KTH Royal Institute of Technology, Stockholm, Sweden.
+Siyuan Liu is currently a Wallenberg-NTU Presidential Postdoctoral Fellow (Forskare) at the [Division of Decision and Control Systems](https://www.kth.se/is/dcs/division-of-decision-and-control-systems-1.788078) at the KTH Royal Institute of Technology, Sweden.
+From 2023 to 2024, she was a Digital Futures Postdoc Fellow at KTH.
 Before joining KTH, she was a research assistant in the [Hybrid Control Systems (HyConSys)](https://www.hyconsys.com/) Lab at Ludwig-Maximilian University of Munich, Germany.
 She received her Ph.D. degree (in Electrical and Computer Engineering, 2022) from Technical University of Munich (TUM), Germany, her M.E. degree (in Control Engineering, 2017) and B.E. degree (in Automation Science, 2014)  both from Beihang University, China.
 In 2021, she was a visiting researcher at KTH Royal Institute of Technology, Stockholm, Sweden.

 Research Interest